Lipoma Specialist

 How are lipomas treated?

 Lipomas are typically easy to diagnose during a physical exam.
-Those that cause no symptoms usually are not treated, but in a few cases, removal may be advised to ensure the growth is a lipoma and not a cancerous tumor or an ultrasound may be ordered.
+Those that cause no symptoms usually are not treated, but in a few cases, removal may be advised to ensure the growth is a lipoma and not a cancerous tumor or an ultrasound may be ordered by a lipoma removal specialist.
 When a lipoma becomes large, causes pain or becomes infected, it can be removed surgically.
 Lipoma removal is performed on an outpatient basis using a local anesthetic and sometimes sedation, depending on the size and location of the growth.
 An incision is made over or next to the lipoma and the growth is carefully removed.
 The incision site is closed using small sutures and a protective dressing is applied to keep the site clean during the initial stages of healing.
 Lipomas located in deep areas or areas that are not easily accessed through simple, small incisions in the skin may need to be removed during a surgical procedure performed under deeper IV sedation or general anesthesia.

 A lipoma usually appears as a smooth, round, and soft lump beneath the skin, often encased in a thin capsule.
 In medical diagrams, it is shown as a yellowish mass of fat cells that is well separated from the surrounding tissue.
 This clear boundary is what makes lipomas non-invasive and harmless compared to malignant growths.